 Running is a wonderful sport to boost your metabolism, but if your goal is to lose weight, it is essential to have a closer look at your daily eating & drinking habits.
-Some adjustments to your diet will also you feel better while you’re working out and prevent cravings afterwards.
+Some adjustments to your diet will also you feel better while you’re working out and prevent cravings afterward.
 Changing all of your eating and drinking routines all at once might be very stressful and overwhelming, as for some people this may require a total lifestyle change.
-Implementing healthy habits and eliminating the unhealthy ones, just one at the time can help you make that switch to a healthier lifestyle step by step.
+Implementing healthy habits and eliminating the unhealthy ones, just one at a time can help you make that switch to a healthier lifestyle step by step.

 Clean up your pantry & plan healthy groceries shopping